 MUS 149 - The Business of Music

 Mus 150 - Accompanying

 MUS 151ABC - Pedagogy: Principles and Methods (2)

 Analysis and comparison of various procedures for beginning and intermediate instruction.
-Approaches to the art of teaching.
-Review of materials.
-Guided teaching incorporated.
+Review of various approaches to the art of teaching and selection of appropriate literature for keyboard, voice, and instruments.